 So how to sift the wheat from the chaff?
-Pick a neighbourhood, decide whether you want to stump up for something fancy or if you’re happy to go back to basics, as long as it's stylish.
-Here are 10 of my favourite places that combine soul and style, ditch buttoned-up service, and feel steeped in the spirit of this caffeinated city.
+Pick a neighbourhood and decide whether you want to stump up for something fancy or if you’re happy to go back to basics, as long as it’s stylish.
+Here are 10 of my favourite places that combine soul and style, that ditch buttoned-up service, and feel steeped in the spirit of this caffeinated city.

 Best for art: The Whitby

 Tim and Kit Kemp of Firmdale Hotels were smart to create a Midtown sibling (two blocks north of MoMA) for their popular Crosby Street Hotel.
-Their London-centric design formula may be familiar — a slick 16-floor, 87-room newbuild filled with characterful design — but as in their other hotels, the interiors are a tonic of colour and textures thanks to Kit’s artful imagination (minimalists, steer clear).
-Specially commissioned witty artworks such as tongue-in-cheek portraits of the Queen and larger than-life-sculptures are scattered throughout the building.
+Their London-centric design formula may be familiar – a slick 16-floor, 86-room newbuild filled with characterful design – but as in their other hotels, the interiors are a tonic of colour and textures thanks to Kit’s artful imagination (minimalists steer clear).
+Specially commissioned witty artworks and larger than-life-sculptures are scattered throughout the building.
 A wall glows with artist Martha Freud’s votive ceramics, each etched with different New York landmarks.
-In the bar, the cocktails are first class — try a tangy Whitby Paloma (Ocho Blanco tequila infused with house-made marmalade, fresh pink grapefruit, lime, agave and soda) - while the leafy Orangery terrace is a blissful retreat from the concrete jungle.
+In the bar, the cocktails are first class – try a tangy Whitby Paloma (Ocho Blanco tequila infused with house-made marmalade, fresh pink grapefruit, lime, agave and soda) – while the leafy Orangery terrace is a blissful retreat from the concrete jungle.